 If you notice your dog is uncomfortable with people, it would be smart to keep a safe distance between him and strangers and children – at least until you are able to train him to be more comfortable with people.
 Gently exposing your dog to new people in a safe and controlled environment may eventually help him become more sociable with humans.

 Why a dog in pain is always more likely to bite

 When dogs are in pain, they are more likely to behave aggressively, especially toward children (19).
 Specifically, dogs in pain are more likely to bite children.

-There's also some evidence that irritability contributes to dog's aggressive behavior, and medical conditions, diseases and pain have been linked to irritability in dogs (20, 21), which ultimately increases a chance of a dog exhibiting aggressive behavior.
+There's also some evidence that irritability contributes to a dog's aggressive behavior, and medical conditions, diseases, and pain have been linked to irritability in dogs (20, 21), which ultimately increases the chance of a dog exhibiting aggressive behavior.

 As stated earlier, dog bites are particularly treacherous for children because they are smaller and weaker than adults.
-To be safe, if you know your dog is in pain already or there's a high probably to cause pain to a dog, keep him away from children.
+To be safe, if you know your dog is in pain already or there's a high probability of causing pain to a dog, keep him away from children.